 You will know if a pacemaker is installed in a person’s chest when there is a visual lump that is hard when touched.
 Applying the AED pad under the pacemaker or just around it – closest to the AED pad’s original position – will do just fine.

 Remove clothing including bras immediately because not only does clothing interfere with the proper and quick placement of AED electrode pads, it also can catch fire and may cause burn injury to the patient.
+This is why paramedics and some public AEDs include a special cutting tool to quickly tear off a garment, save time, and avoid possible lacerations.

 If you are a Philips AED user with more questions in mind or someone who want to have an AED as part of your first aid emergency plan, you may contact our 24/7 support team at [email protected] for inquiries and live or virtual demonstration request.